mariano/snakefire/README.markdown

 		$ cp resources/*.notifyrc $KDE_LOCAL_PREFIX/share/apps/Snakefire
 		$ killall knotify4

-You are now ready to run Snakefire.
+3. You are now ready to run Snakefire.
 Enter the directory where you installed Snakefire, and do:

         $ PYTHONPATH=".:snakefire/" bin/snakefire

+You can keep up with the latest updates by accessing the directory where you installed Snakefire, and running:

+		$ git pull --rebase

 [license]: http://www.opensource.org/licenses/mit-license.php
 [python-setuptools]: http://pypi.python.org/pypi/setuptools